Skip to Content

 White Picket Tile: White is a classic color option that many homeowners prefer for their kitchens because of its clean and hygienic look.
 This is not surprising, especially if you’re going for a picket tile backsplash since picket fences are more popular in white.

-White subway tiles are great for the backsplash but if you want to add a twist to the mix, you might want to go for picket tiles instead of the regular-looking tiles.
+White subway tiles are great for the backsplash but if you want to add a twist to the mix, you might want to go for picket shapes instead of the regular-looking rectangles.
 White picket tile backsplash will be a sleek and modern addition to your kitchen.

 To give white picket tiles more contrast and depth you can use a dark color grout such as gray or black to really make it stand out.